Raise Our Voice in Parliament is back for 2026

 We asked federal politicians if they would amplify the voices of young people from their electorates by reading their vision for the future in our Federal Parliament.

-Youth Voice in Parliament week 13-16 November 2023 championed the voices of young Australians by giving them a voice in Parliament and online.
-Politicians across the country committed to reading a speech written by a young person aged 25 or under in their state, territory or electorate.
+From 12-15 October, your representatives have signed up to amplify your voice and your ideas in Parliament and online during Youth Voice in Parliament week.
+That’s right - politicians across the country have committed to read a speech written by a young person aged 25 or under in their state, territory or electorate.

 Where do I start?